Updated: May 23

 One cannot be a branch in Messiah if they do not first proclaim to know him, and any branch who does not bear fruit (which is brought forth from obedience) is cut off and thrown into the fire.
 This passage presents complications for those who claim once saved always saved, but the one who is walking according to the Spirit should have no fear.
 By being a YHWH believer, Yeshua follower, keeper of the Torah, you can rest easy knowing, that while the world may come against you, you have no condemnation.

 “There is, then, now no condemnation to those who are in Messiah יהושע, who do not walk according to the flesh, but according to the Spirit.”
 (Romans 8:1)

-Brothers and sisters continue to test all things, including what I have wrote, it is after all your responsibility to be knowledgeable in the word.
+Continue to test all things, including what I have written, it is after all your responsibility to be knowledgeable in the word.
 I hope you will be inquisitive and uncompromising in your walk with Messiah Yeshua and may the Ruach HaKodesh lead you into all truth.